CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 ## Recommendation Using Graph

-Two of the key recommendation models are Content based recommendations and Collaborative filtering.
+Two of the key recommendation models are _Content based recommendations_ and _Collaborative filtering_.

 Collaborative filtering models solve the matrix completion task by taking into account the collective interaction data to predict future ratings or purchases.